chromium/chromium/tools/metrics/histograms/README.md

 A changelist that marks a histogram as obsolete should be reviewed by all current owners.

-Deleting histogram entries would be bad if someone to accidentally reused your old histogram name and thereby corrupts new data with whatever old data is still coming in.
+Deleting histogram entries would be bad if someone accidentally reused your old histogram name and thereby corrupted new data with whatever old data is still coming in.
 It's also useful to keep obsolete histogram descriptions in [histograms.xml](./histograms.xml)—that way, if someone is searching for a histogram to answer a particular question, they can learn if there was a